dima-eam/tiny-bank/README.md

 ## Implementation Details

-Java version is 21, using Java optionals, records and string interpolation.
+Java version is 21, using Java optionals, records and ConcurrentHashMap as storage.
 Frameworks and libraries used are Spring Boot and Web, Spring Test, Lombok.
 Build tool is Maven, provided as a wrapper instance along with the code.
 Implementation has the following assumptions:

 1. In-memory storage is custom and based on Java map and not an embedded database (like H2), thus no transaction